Empire Skyline View

 2nd Floor Visitors’ Center

-The new second floor Visitor’s Center is where visitors can get their Empire State Building tickets.
+The new second-floor Visitor’s Center is where visitors can get their Empire State Building tickets.
 After passing through security you will get your free multi-media handheld device that you will be able to use throughout your visit.
 Even those of you who have visited before will learn something new.

 Sustainability Exhibit

 The Sustainability Exhibit is located on the 2nd floor.
 Here you will learn about the sustainability and preservation efforts of the Empire State Building which have made it one of the most energy-efficient buildings in the nation.
-Your personal audio device teaches you the story of the renovation process in a fun, comprehensible way, which uses a combination of digital displays, sculptures, and actual building materials.
+Your personal audio device teaches you the story of the renovation process in a fun, comprehensible way, through a combination of digital displays, sculptures, and actual building materials.

 Dare to Dream Exhibit & Empire: The Store

 Take the elevator to the 80th floor to the Dare to Dream Exhibit, which showcases the planning and the construction of the Empire State Building.
-Here you will learn of the building’s history and engineering.
+Here you will learn about the building’s history and engineering.
 Take a peek at original documents such as authentic period photographs, construction notes, and more.

 The 80th floor is also home to 3,000 square foot, Empire: The Store, which features plenty of great gifts and mementos to help you remember your trip to New York.
 Here you can find something for everyone, from upscale gifts, children’s toys, coffee table books, and much more.